 This is the presentation given to the AIA when the application was made for the Dorothea Award.
 It is in video format and will run through the slides one at a time and display each one for 6 seconds.
 You can pause the video at any time or run it in full screen mode.

 Restoration work at Creeting Lock in 2001

-After Creeting was complete, Ipswich IWA Branch moved downstream to Baylham.
-You can read about that from this link.
+After Creeting was complete, Ipswich IWA Branch moved downstream.
+Follow the link to Baylham restoration.